aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-ranges/ranges-delete-text/_index.md

 #### Q: What is Aspose.Words for .NET?

-A: Aspose.Words for .NET is a powerful library for working with Word documents in .NET applications.
+A: Aspose.Words for .NET is a powerful library for Words Processing with Word documents in .NET applications.
 It provides a wide range of features and functionality to create, edit, manipulate, and convert Word documents programmatically using C# or other .NET languages.

 #### Q: How do I load a Word document using Aspose.Words for .NET?